-An open call for THE WIZ in the Park will take place at a later date.
+An open call for IN THE HEIGHTS in the Park will take place at a later date.
 Non-Equity actors will be put on a waiting list and will be seen whenever there is no Equity Member auditioning or waiting.
 Audition slots will last five minutes.
 There may be callbacks at a later date.

 Auditions will take place at American Stage’s Raymond James Theatre, 163 3rd Ave.
 North, downtown St. Petersburg across from Williams Park.
-Auditions are by appointment and can be made by calling Maxx Janeda at 727-729-1255, or by emailing him at email@example.com.
-If no answer or are emailing, leave your name and phone number and options as to two appointment times that will work for you.
+Auditions are by appointment and can be made by emailing Kimberly Webb at email@example.com.
+Leave your name and phone number and options as to two appointment times that will work for you.
 You will receive a return confirmation.
 Equity members without appointments will be seen throughout the audition day, as time permits.

 VAGINA MONOLOGUES CASTING NOTICE:

 Do you have a vagina?
 Do you love to talk about it?
 Every other month, we have openings for guest readers in our ongoing series of The Vagina Monologues.